johnsonjh/pcdos-crc/README.md

 As an additional hint, if the processing of a file ends with "dangling" bits (not a full character) then a warning message is displayed.

+The Multics filesystem includes the concept of multi-segment files (MSFs), which are indicated by a directory tagged with a non-zero bit count equal to the number of component segments of the MSF.
+This CRC program does not provide special treatment for MSFs; each component segment should be processed independently.

 ### CP/M

 To build a binary for CP/M-80, use a recent version of z88dk: